 2) Advise students, assist with student organizations and competitions, and interact with construction industry.

 Salary will be based on a nine-month academic year appointment.

 The Department of Construction Management typically graduates about 60 undergraduate and 20 graduate students per year.
 The department has nine full-time faculty and is supported by a dozen affiliate faculty.
 The department has tremendous support from the regional construction industry.
 More information about the department can be found at http://cm.be.washington.edu/.

-Minimum Qualifications: Required qualifications include: Bachelor's degree in Construction Management, Architecture, Engineering, or a related field, with a minimum of 10 years' experience in the North American construction industry OR a Master's degree in Construction Management, Architecture, Engineering, or a related field, with a minimum of 5 years' experience in the construction industry.
+Minimum Qualifications: Required qualifications include: Bachelor's degree in Construction Management, Architecture, Engineering, or a related field, with a minimum of 10 years' experience in the construction industry or a Master's degree in Construction Management, Architecture, Engineering, or a related field, with a minimum of 5 years' experience in the construction industry.
 PhD degree in Construction Management, Architecture, Engineering, or a related field, with a minimum of 3 years' experience in the construction industry.

-Review of applications will begin January 7, 2019, and will continue until the position is filled.
-Applicants may contact Professor Bill Bender email@example.com regarding the status of the opening or with further questions on the position.
-The position is contingent on the availability of funding.
+Review of applications will begin January 2, 2020, and will continue until the position is filled.
+Applicants may contact Professor Bill Bender [email protected] regarding the status of the opening or with further questions on the position.

 The UW is using Interfolio's Faculty Search to conduct this search.
 Applicants to this position receive a free Dossier account and can send all application materials, including confidential letters of recommendation, free of charge.